Installing a sump pump and waterproofing system is the least disruptive and most effective way to keep a basement dry - and keep it dry all the time!

 The following are steps our basement waterproofing technicians take when installing a sump pump system in your home.
 At Clarke Basement Systems, our certified basement waterproofers can install a complete sump pump system in just one visit to your home!

-For a FREE sump pump installation estimate in Ontario, including Vaughan, Markham, Mississauga, and other nearby areas, call or e-mail us today!
+For a FREE sump pump installation estimate in Ontario, including Toronto, Markham, Mississauga, and other nearby areas, call or e-mail us today!

 First, a sump pump pit is excavated for the liner and pump to be placed in.
 This protects your sump pump from the mud and debris around the pump pit.